lds-100/agent-lab/README.md

 ### Next

+* Expand multi-step evaluation.
+Right now it only contains 2 steps where both steps are calculator.
 * Formalize the RL environment
 * Define states, actions, observations, and rewards
 * Improve multi-step task design
 * Build the RL training loop
 * Train the model
 * Compare trained vs. untrained performance
+* Explore rewarding efficient and inefficient tool use.

 ---